OmarN62/FinalProjects/README.md

 update : fuck it. the villains always win. here's to the win.YEAH YEAH YEAH YEAH YEAH im going to be the best fucking man at 30.
 40. 50.
-60. or ill die trying.
+60. or ill die trying. update 2: in reality: this is my rebirth. here goes